wmarcuse/jenkins-dynamic-user-dockerfile/README.md

 # jenkins-dynamic-user-dockerfile

-This example creates a dynamic defined user in the Docker container, using the outerscope GID and UID from the jenkins server user.
+This example creates a defined user in the pipeline agent Docker container, using the outerscope GID and UID from the jenkins server user.

 With this configuration you can avoid `Permission Denied` errors when using `pip` inside pipeline agent containers with Python.